Teaching Approach

 By bringing the beginner's mind to big questions, and mining the space between hope and cynicism students apply theories of systems-thinking and inter-dependence to these unique and complicated times.

-I am currently developing a paper as well as book focused on a Theory of Change that braids eastern philosophies, communities, ecocentrism, and planetary limits.
-Learn more from this early diagram illustrating the WDA Theory of Change.
+I am currently developing a book that braids eastern philosophies, communities, ecocentrism, and planetary limits.